 Get access to all SwitchVPN features.
 No limits set!Start a 3-day trial for $1

 While private individuals normally use the first type of VPN, organizations are more likely to opt for the second.

 That’s because organizations prefer to implement and manage VPNs on a corporate level for security purposes.

 Remote Access VPN

-Generally speaking, a remote-access VPN is rather a solution for your personal use.
-It’s affordable, secure, and robust when it comes to various useful features.
-Also, it’s ultimately easy-to-use.
-It takes just a few clicks for you to connect to one of the remote VPN servers and bypass regional restrictions, filtering, or simply stay on the safe side: such a VPN will protect you from all kinds of hackers and snoopers.
+It takes you just a few clicks to connect to one of the remote VPN servers and bypass regional restrictions or simply stay on the safe side: such a VPN will shield you from all kinds of snoopers and hackers.

 Advantages of a VPN